matinborhani/Transfer_System/README.md

 # Intership
 During the Internship in [Irisa](www.irisaco.com), we decide to make a demo application to save, load, show waybills and all properties
-In this project, we focus on 3 object
+In this project, we focus on 3 object:
 *	Waybill
 *	Driver
 *	Mine

 All data for 3 objects save and load from Database.
 Architecture of the project is MVC:
 *	Backend Framework: Spring (Controller)